memobank-logo-alt

 Managing flows via API in real time enables full automation of the transfer from the settlement account to the ring-fenced account, with complete timestamping and traceability for your ACPR audits.

 Yes.
-Deposits in the ring-fenced account earn interest at 25% of the €STR by default.
+Deposits in the safeguarding account earn interest at 25% of the €STR by default.
 Interest is calculated daily and paid monthly into the main current account.
-Excess liquidity can also be invested in money market funds (D+1 availability), provided this has been included in your ACPR authorisation application.
+Excess liquidity can also be invested in treasury investment funds (Amundi STAR funds, money market funds), with D+1 availability, provided this has been included in your ACPR authorisation application.

-Which bank can legally open a ring-fenced account?
+Which bank can legally open a safeguarding account?

 Only a credit institution licensed by the ECB or an equivalent national authority.
 Payment institutions do not hold this status.
 Memo Bank is licensed by the ECB and regulated by the ACPR.

-Are ring-fenced account funds covered by the Deposit Guarantee and Resolution Fund (FGDR)?
+Are safeguarding account funds covered by the Deposit Guarantee and Resolution Fund (FGDR)?

 The FGDR applies a specific mechanism to third-party funds: the guarantee (up to €100,000) is calculated at the level of each beneficiary — meaning each end client whose funds are deposited in this account.
 Each client thus benefits individually from FGDR protection, up to the amount of their claim, without the cap being shared among all of the payment institution's clients (Article L. 312-4-1 of the French Monetary and Financial Code).